 Autonomous software agents have significant potential for application in the entertainment industry.
-In this paper, we discuss an interactive entertainment product based on techniques developed in Artificial Life and Adaptive Behavior research (e.g. Brooks and Maes 1994, Cliff et al 1994).
+In this paper (revised from Grand, Cliff & Malhotra, 1997), we discuss an interactive entertainment product based on agent techniques originally developed in Artificial Life and Adaptive Behavior research.
 The product, called Creatures, allows human users to interact in real-time with synthetic agents which inhabit a closed environment.
 The agents, known as "creatures", have artificial neural networks for sensory-motor control and learning, artificial biochemistries for energy metabolism and hormonal regulation of behavior, and both the network and the biochemistry are "genetically" specified to allow for the possibility of evolutionary adaptation through sexual reproduction.

-Although a commercial product,1 we believe aspects of Creatures will be of interest to the science and engineering communities.
+Although it is a commercial product, we believe aspects of Creatures will be of interest to the science and engineering communities.
 This paper discusses the most significant aspects of the product relevant to autonomous agent researchers.
-The product, available in North America and Europe from late 1996, runs in real-time on Windows95 (486/66Mhz) and Macintosh platforms.
+The product, available in Europe since late 1996 and in Japan and North America since Summer 1997, runs in real-time on Windows95 and Macintosh platforms.